-Professor Lauren Clark is the Division Chair for Health Systems and Community Based Care faculty in the College of Nursing.
-Her post-doctoral training includes a certificate in Medical Anthropology from the University of Arizona and cultural anthropology methods through the National Science Foundation.
-Her research focus on health disparities among diverse and marginalized populations has directed her exploration into child feeding and parenting among Mexican immigrant and Mexican American families, as well as community-based work among disability communities in the areas of nutrition and physical activity.
-As a qualitative researcher, primarily, she elicits and analyzes how people come to understand their health and illness situations and act on that understanding.
+Professor Lauren Clark completed a post-doctoral certificate in Medical Anthropology from the University of Arizona and a fellowship in cultural anthropology methods sponsored by the National Science Foundation.
+Her research focus on health disparities among diverse and marginalized populations has directed her exploration into child feeding and parenting among Mexican immigrant and Mexican American families, as well as participatory research among disability communities in the areas of nutrition and physical activity.
+As a qualitative researcher she elicits and analyzes how people come to understand their health and illness situations and act on that understanding.
 She is a Fellow of the Society for Applied Anthropology, a Fellow of the American Academy of Nursing, and a Transcultural Nursing Scholar.

 In her clinical specialty, Dr. Clark works with marginalized groups to address health inequities.
 She established a public health nursing clinical education and practice site affiliated with a refugee torture survivor center.
 Her service in immigrant and rural communities earned her the Anna M. Fillmore Award from the National League for Nursing in 1999.
 She was recently funded by the Castle Foundation to offer a health fair to students with disabilities in an educational transition program, offering interactive health education based on their health assessment data.